Marcus Semien Preview, Player Props: Rangers vs. Mariners

-Marcus Semien -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the Seattle Mariners, with Luis Castillo on the hill, on September 30 at 7:15 PM ET.
+On Sunday, Marcus Semien (.667 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 3:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3) against the Mariners.
+In his most recent game, he went 1-for-4 with a double and an RBI against the Mariners.

 Sportsbook Promo Codes